jboss-developer/jboss-eap-quickstarts/cdi-stereotype/README.md

 Level: Intermediate
 Technologies: JPA, JSF, EJB
 Summary: The `cdi-stereotype` quickstart demonstrates how to apply CDI stereotypes to beans to encapsulate CDI interceptor bindings and CDI alternatives.
-Target Product: EAP
+Target Product: JBoss EAP
-Product Versions: EAP 6.1, EAP 6.2, EAP 6.3, EAP 6.4
 Source: <https://github.com/jboss-developer/jboss-eap-quickstarts/>

 What is it?
 -----------

-The `cdi-stereotype` quickstart is an extension of the [cdi-interceptors](../cdi_interceptors/README.md) quickstart and demonstrates how to use a CDI stereotype.
+The `cdi-stereotype` quickstart is an extension of the [cdi-interceptors](../cdi_interceptors/README.md) quickstart and demonstrates how to use a CDI stereotype in Red Hat JBoss Enterprise Application Platform.

 A stereotype is an annotation, annotated `@Stereotype`, that packages several other annotations.
 Stereotypes allow a developer to declare common metadata for beans in a central place.

 In this example, the stereotype encapsulates the following :